World Champs, Part Two: An Oklahoma All-Star team!

 The cool thing about these teams becoming friends: Never was the fact that they were competing against each other an issue.
 They cheered for each other and encouraged each other and celebrated together.
 For instance, at many competitions they would form victory arches for the other team to run through.
 Best kids ever.

 Mason, Claire, Lucy, Robin, Jacob, Slava at a pizza place in Maryland in 2008.
+Great to see our friends again!

 Over the years, our solutions got better and better (although our style never even came close to the scores of the Edmond team.)
 Finally, in 2011, the Stillwater team heard their name called at the World Finals awards ceremony.
 Fourth Place, a big win for our team!
 (You can see the video of that Problem 5, Division III, "Full Circle" performance here.)